lightning/bolts/02-peer-protocol.md

     - SHOULD fail the connection.
   - if it hasn't sent a `funding_locked` yet:
     - MAY reply to a `shutdown` message with a `shutdown`
-  - once there are no outstanding updates on the peer, UNLESS it has already sent a `shutdown`:
+  - once there are no outstanding updates on the peer and no ongoing splice, UNLESS it has already sent a `shutdown`:
     - MUST reply to a `shutdown` message with a `shutdown`
+  - MUST NOT initiate a new splice if none are already in progress.
   - if both nodes advertised the `option_upfront_shutdown_script` feature, and the receiving node received a non-zero-length `shutdown_scriptpubkey` in `open_channel` or `accept_channel`, and that `shutdown_scriptpubkey` is not equal to `scriptpubkey`:
     - MUST fail the connection.